makrai/notes/qui22-core-human-value-dataset.md

 # Abstract

-* socially intelligent agent involves speaking guided by its value like a human
+* socially intelligent agent: speaking guided by its value like a human
   * hE value-driven chatbots are still understudied in dialogue systems
   * Most existing datasets focus on commonsense reasoning or social norm modeling